 Of course, not all extensions apply to all businesses.
 Case in point, a coffee shop or florist.
 These business types could add a location extension.
 On the flip side, a SaaS startup would most likely not find a location extension valuable to its business.

 Choose your extensions wisely and start getting noticed more often.

 Google AdWords is one of the best methods to generate post-click landing page traffic and convert prospects into leads, and nurture them to a sale.
 Setting up a new campaign can seem tedious and overwhelming, but once you have the basics down, it’s not that bad.

 Once your campaigns have been active and generating data, analyze what keywords have been producing for you, what time of day should they run, what extensions are providing value, and more.

-Remember, Google AdWords campaigns are only a small part of the conversion equation.
-Creating an optimized landing page is a crucial piece as well.
-Build a professional landing page today and watch your AdWords spend generate high quality leads!
+Remember, Google Ads campaigns are only a small part of the conversion equation.
+Creating an optimized post-click landing page is a crucial piece as well.
+Build a professional post-click landing page today and watch your Google Ads spend generate high quality leads!